 That’s not to say traditional models always outperform deep learning, but it does happen sometimes!
 So don’t count out your old machine learning techniques just yet if you’re stuck on what approach is best for a project or business problem you face.

 You can also try using feature selection and extraction tools like SVM that help you sift through lots of data to find just what your business needs.
-By teaching it about the features and requirements, SVM can build models with less data than deep learning requires while providing accurate results.
+By teaching it about the features and requirements, SVM can build models with fewer data than deep learning requires while providing accurate results.

 This has been tested in several studies too.
 Here’s one that says SVM models had better results than Convolutional Neural Networks (CNN.)

-How can you pick the right machine learning approach?
+How can you pick the right machine-learning approach?

 The number one strategy is to try comparing both approaches head-to-head, so you know which one will work best for your problem.